The Physical Death and Resurrection of Jesus-Verses

 8:31 NKJV+

-where He was well known, where His most famous miracle had been performed, to
+well known, where His most famous miracle had been performed, to be with

-be with friends and believers in Him (Jn 12:1).
-Many
+friends and believers in Him (Jn 12:1).
+Many of these

 for His triumphant entry riding a donkey the next day, Monday Nissan 10 (Jn 12:12).
 They would also get the word around so Jesus